v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definesequencepoints-method.md

 ## <a name="parameters"></a>Parametry
  `document`
- [in] Obiekt dokumentu, dla której są zdefiniowane punktów sekwencji.
+ [in] The document object for which the sequence points are being defined.

  `spCount`
- [in] A `ULONG32` oznacza to rozmiar wszystkich `offsets`, `lines`, `columns`, `endLines`, i `endColumns` buforów.
+ [in] A `ULONG32` that indicates the size of each of the `offsets`, `lines`, `columns`, `endLines`, and `endColumns` buffers.

  `offsets`
- [in] Przesunięcie punktów sekwencji jest mierzony od początku metody.
+ [in] The offset of the sequence points measured from the beginning of the method.

  `lines`
- [in] Linia początkowa liczby punktów sekwencji.
+ [in] The starting line numbers of the sequence points.

  `columns`
- [in] Począwszy od liczby kolumn punktów sekwencji.
+ [in] The starting column numbers of the sequence points.

  `endLines`
- [in] Końcowy numery wierszy punktów sekwencji.
-Ten parametr jest opcjonalny.
+ [in] The ending line numbers of the sequence points.
+This parameter is optional.

  `endColumns`
- [in] Końcowej kolumny liczby punktów sekwencji.
-Ten parametr jest opcjonalny.
+ [in] The ending column numbers of the sequence points.
+This parameter is optional.

 ## <a name="return-value"></a>Wartość zwracana
- S_OK, jeśli metoda się powiedzie; w przeciwnym razie E_FAIL lub innego kodu błędu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Wymagania
- **Nagłówek:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Zobacz także